johnnyh209/MDT-and-WDS/MDT and WDS Project Documentation.md

 - [The MDT installation package](https://www.microsoft.com/en-us/download/details.aspx?id=54259)
 - [ADK for Windows 10, version 1903](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)
 - 7-Zip (which will be added to the Windows installation image that we will generate using MDT so that it can be installed during imaging)
+  - Note that I also created a folder and placed the installer in it.
+This folder/directory will be used to add to our Windows image later on.

 # Microsoft Deployment Toolkit (MDT) Setup